simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 To count all rows (instead of a single value), you can use the top-level `countAll()` function.

-More information on how to write aggregate queries with moor's Dart api is available [here]({{ "joins.md#group-by" | pageUrl }})
+More information on how to write aggregate queries with drift's Dart api is available [here]({{ "joins.md#group-by" | pageUrl }})

 ### group_concat